andreiw/MultiArchUefiPkg/README.md

 This repo implements a UEFI driver that allows non-native UEFI boot service drivers and applications to be executed in 64-bit UEFI environments.

+> [!NOTE]
+> Relation to https://github.com/intel/MultiArchUefiPkg - this is a direct continuation
+> of the work I've done at Intel before I left.
+Most likely, the Intel repo is dead,
+> as I was the owner and the only remaining contributor to the project.

 The primary motivation is bringing together the IHV device and standardized AARCH64 and RISCV64 ecosystems.
 This driver allows plugging off the shelf storage, network and video cards into non-x86 machines